 The day before summer vacation starts, he visits one of his friends and sees a news report on the television about a strange rainbow circle that appeared in the sky over the town of Minamitane in Tanegashima for about five minutes.
-It turns out this is where Daichi grew up until his father died, and he has some memories that suddenly come flooding back to him.
+This is where Daichi grew up until his father died, and he has some memories that suddenly come flooding back to him.
 Daichi decides to go to Tanegashima.

 When Daichi arrives at Tanegashima, he stumbles into a secret organization.
 When Daichi had lived there when he was younger, he had made friends with a boy named Teppei, but he had no idea that Teppei was part of this organization.
 It turns out that Daichi’s father, who died when he was younger, also had ties to this organization.
 Near the end of the first episode, he makes it into the organization’s headquarters, and is given a gun by a scientist named Peter Westvillage, which allows him to pilot a mecha known as the Earth Engine.

-Daichi reunites with Teppei, as well as with a girl named Hana that Daichi and Teppei had both discovered and come in contact with back when they were kids.
+Daichi reunites with Teppei, as well as with a girl named Hana that Daichi and Teppei had both discovered when they were kids.
 Daichi also meets Tsutomu, a friend of his father’s and a commander of the secret organization.
-From talking with Tsutomu, Daichi learns the Globe, the secret organization, is known on the outside as an international organization devoted to space development for peaceful purposes; however, it’s actually a defensive organization to fight alien invaders.
-He learns the gun he used is called a Livlaster, and the one he used is the second one to appear.
+From talking with Tsutomu, Daichi learns the Globe, the secret organization, is known on the outside as an international organization devoted to space development for peaceful purposes; however, it’s a defensive organization to fight alien invaders.
+He learns the gun he used is called a Livlaster, and that it is the second one to appear.

 Later, Tsutomu’s daughter, a hacker named Akari, appears and works alongside Daichi, Teppei, and Hana.
 The four of them become a unit of Globe that’s known as the Midsummer’s Knights.